-Serverless Isn't Always Cheaper: When to Move Off Lambda
+Serverless Is Not Always Cheaper: When to Move Off Lambda

 The Serverless Cost Myth

 Serverless is marketed as the cheaper option because you only pay for what you use.
-That's true at low volumes.
+That is true at low volumes.
 But Lambda pricing is linear: double the invocations, double the cost.
 Container pricing is step-function: you pay for capacity blocks, and each block handles a range of traffic.
-At some point, the lines cross, and Lambda becomes more expensive.
-We see this crossover more often than most teams expect.
+At some point the lines cross, and Lambda becomes significantly more expensive.
+We see this crossover more often than most teams expect, typically between 10 and 30 million invocations per month depending on function memory and duration.
+The problem is compounded by the fact that teams rarely revisit the Lambda decision once it is made.
+The architecture calcifies, dependencies on Lambda-specific patterns (event source mappings, Powertools for AWS Lambda, custom layers) accumulate, and by the time someone notices the bill, migration feels daunting.

 The Math Nobody Does Upfront